THIS CHAPTER CONTAINS VIOLENCE THAT MAY NOT BE SUITABLE TO SOME READERS.

 She kicked downward; water cracked like a thunderclap.

-It glimmered blue, sharp as regret, runes breathing faintly beneath the surface.
-Not a weapon but a declaration.
+It glimmered blue, sharp as blades that could cut diamonds, her aura began to grow green and it glowed faintly beneath the surface of it.
+It wasn't a weapon but a declaration.
 She spun once, cutting a perfect 360° around the clearing.
 Grass split cleanly, trees shuddering under the chill.

 The blade swept toward Damon, and he moved without thinking.

 Light cloaked his fist, compacted like a star shrinking into his own palms.
-He braced then struck forward.
+He simply lifted his fist to the side of his face.
 The ice shattered into a thousand glittering shards.

 Cythera opened her eyes finally.
 Calm.
 Focused.
 Unshaken.